YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DEVNOTIMP, XXXX device not implemented on in this environment

-Run Time Error: This indicates that the device support is not available in the currently running version of YottaDB/GT.M.
+Run Time Error: This indicates that the device support is not available in the currently running version of YottaDB.

-Action: Refer to the YottaDB/GT.M documentation.
+Action: Refer to the YottaDB documentation.
 Contact your YottaDB support channel for information about the support available for this type of device on your platform.

 ----------------------
 DEVOPENFAIL